chainwikinet/wikijs-yam-content/trade.md

 # Uniswap

+> There is [very little YAMv2 liquidity in Uniswap](https://uniswap.info/token/0xaba8cac6866b83ae4eec97dd07ed254282f6ad8a), so it is more efficient to buy YAMv1 and [migrate it](/migration) than to buy YAMv2 directly
+{.is-info}

-> Providing YAM liquidity on Uniswap is unsafe!
-[Remove your funds from Uniswap!][uniswap-warning] {.is-warning}
+> Providing YAMv1 liquidity on Uniswap may be unsafe!
+[Remove your funds from Uniswap][uniswap-warning] {.is-warning}

 YAM is available to trade on Uniswap.